cnhacklqr/Codroid/src-tauri/res/README.md

 # native resources

-Some resources for the rust backend
+- Some resources for the rust backend
+- Use git-lfs to pull them